 That May, SpaceX allegedly “submitted a request to revise its communications plan” related to its license to launch from the Florida launch site, according to the FAA’s statement.
 There were two proposed revisions: adding a new launch control room at one of the facility’s hangars and removing a readiness poll previously taken two hours before liftoff.

-SpaceX launched PSN SATRIA with those revisions before the FAA had approved them, the federal agency claimed, proposing a $175,000 fine for each of the two alleged violations.
+SpaceX launched PSN SATRIA with those revisions before the FAA had approved them, the federal agency claimed, and the agency is proposing a $175,000 fine for each of the two alleged violations.

-The second incident cited by the FAA involves the July 28, 2023, launch of the Jupiter 3 telecom satellite, which was carried to orbit by a Falcon Heavy rocket from NASA’s Kennedy Space Center, located about 16 miles northwest of Cape Canaveral.
+The second incident cited by the FAA involves the launch on July 28, 2023, of the Jupiter 3 telecom satellite, which was carried to orbit by a Falcon Heavy rocket from NASA’s Kennedy Space Center, located about 16 miles northwest of Cape Canaveral.

 SpaceX has 30 days to respond after receiving the FAA’s enforcement letter.

-“SpaceX will be filing suit against the FAA for regulatory overreach,” the billionaire wrote in a separate reply.
+“SpaceX will be filing suit against the FAA for regulatory overreach,” he wrote in a separate reply.

 “Starships need to fly.
 The more we fly safely, the faster we learn; and the faster we learn, the sooner we achieve full and rapid rocket reuse,” SpaceX wrote in the post, emphasizing that while the company has been ready for Starship’s fifth test flight since early August, the FAA is still reviewing the modifications to the vehicle configuration and mission profile and is unlikely to finish until late November.